Chicago Lyft Car Accident Lawyer

 Two men hopped in a Lyft car in the summer of 2017.
 The boys were in the Lakeview neighborhood of Chicago.
 They did not get out at the destination they thought they would.
 Some argument started between the driver and the riders.
 Apparently, the driver pulled a gun on them.
 She also used homophobic slurs and other taunts.
 She forced them to exit the vehicle prematurely.
 They brought suit for this assault.
 Despite the intentional nature of the affair, the men also sued Lyft itself.
 Their complaint contents that the company promises a safe ride, free of discrimination.
 This is not what they got.
 Further, the plaintiffs questioned what the steps Lyft took to deliver on that promise and secure the safety of its riders.
 For these faults, the plaintiffs seeks compensation in Illinois court in excess of $50,000.

-Motor Vehicle Accident Settlements and Claims Against Lyft
+Car Accident Settlements and Claims Against Lyft

 PASSENGER GETS $70,000 IN LYFT ACCIDENT